David Bell (American football): Professional career

-Cleveland Browns

 Bell was selected by the Cleveland Browns with the 99th overall pick in the third round of the 2022 NFL draft.

-2022

 He finished his rookie season with 24 receptions for 214 receiving yards in 16 games and three starts.

-2023

 On December 10, 2023, Bell caught the first touchdown of his career on a 41–yard reception from Joe Flacco against the Jacksonville Jaguars.
 He finished the 2023 season with 14 receptions for 167 yards and three touchdowns, two of which came in Week 18 against the Cincinnati Bengals.

-2024

 On September 5, 2024, Bell was waived by the Browns after initially making the 53 man roster, and re-signed to the practice squad.
 He was promoted to the active roster on September 11, but suffered a hip injury in Week 2 and placed on season-ending injured reserve.

-2025

-Bell opened the season on the Browns' non-football injury list.
+Bell opened the 2025 season on the Browns' non-football injury list.
 On October 14, 2025, Bell announced his retirement from professional football, citing an off-field injury so severe that suiting up again would "literally risk life and limb."
 According to his lawyer, Brad Sohn, Bell was on the non-football injury list due to a botched surgery unrelated to his hip injury.
 Sohn told The Plain Dealer that a complication from the surgery would have made it "life-threatening" for Bell to try to play again, forcing him to retire.